IMPORTANT: To view this page as Markdown, append `.md` to the URL (e.g. /max/get-started.md). For the complete documentation index, see llms.txt.

 By default, it sends inference requests to localhost:8000, but you can change that with the --host and --port arguments.

-Instead of passing all these benchmark options, you can instead pass a configuration file.
+Instead of passing all these benchmark options, you can pass a configuration file.
 See Configuration file below.

 Usage